coenttb/swift-io/README.md

 - **Use NIOThreadPool** when you want maximum concurrent throughput and accept unbounded queueing semantics.

 ## Why swift-io?

+Conceptually, swift-io is an actor-managed pool of exclusive resources executed on bounded blocking lanes.

 Swift's cooperative thread pool is designed for quick, non-blocking work.
 When you mix in blocking syscalls: